algosup/2022-2023-project-3-harfang3d-binding-Project-4-group/functionnal_specifications.md

 The issue is that it's not possible to bridge F# with C++.
 So, the client wants us to use the C language as an intermediary language between C++ and F#.

 Anyway, these are the mains features that are planned for the first version of our product :
+-implementation of a C API wrapping C++ objects.
+-integration of the F# language with the C API.
 -creation of a static library for an embedded use of F#.
--scripting of the required functions for using the native code of F#
+-scripting of the required functions for using the native code of F#.

 ## 3.2.
 Out Of Scope
 Because of the time and resources constraints, we could only include these features in the futur eversions :
+-shown desmonstration of using F# language for compiling an engine's project.
--binding with newer version of F#
+-binding with newer version of F#.
+-writing a working manual for using the F# binding.

 ## 3.3.
 Deadline
 The deadline for the V0 is in February 17th 2023.